Inside the 'heroic story' of Putin's greatest foe

 When that didn't stick, they filed new charges months later, accusing him and his brother, Oleg, of stealing from two companies.

-While both men were sentenced to three-and-a-half years in prison, only Oleg served time.
-Navalny's sentence was suspended, with one Kremlin-aligned newspaper noting at the time that putting him behind bars "could turn him into Russia's version of Nelson Mandela".
+While both men were sentenced to three and a half years in prison, only Oleg served time.
+Navalny's sentence was suspended, one Kremlin-aligned newspaper noting at the time that putting him behind bars "could turn him into Russia's version of Nelson Mandela".

 And in 2017, he nearly lost the use of his right eye when a pro-Kremlin activist threw chemicals into his face.

-But it wasn't until August 2020, as he returned to Moscow from Siberia where he had lent his support to local activists, that Navalny's life was truly threatened, collapsing in agony on the flight home.
+But it wasn't until August 2020, as he returned to Moscow from Siberia where he had lent his support to local activists, that Navalny's life was truly threatened, when he collapsed in agony on the flight home.

-After an emergency landing, he was rushed to hospital in a critical condition — and while Russian officials put forward overwork, too much alcohol and a "simple lack of breakfast" as explanations for his violent illness, the truth was much more sinister.
+After an emergency landing, he was rushed to hospital in a critical condition.
+While Russian officials put forward overwork, too much alcohol and a "simple lack of breakfast" as explanations for his violent illness, the truth was much more sinister.

 Doctors in Berlin, where Navalny was flown for medical treatment, found after a number of tests that the activist had been targeted with a form of Novichok — the Soviet-era nerve agent — smeared onto his underpants by Federal Security Service (FSB) agents, which then passed through his skin into the bloodstream.